sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 linking to results of automated tests that run on the patchbot and other ​tests that run on GitHub Actions.

 * The Patch buildbot will automatically test your ticket.
-See `the patchbot wiki <https://trac.sagemath.org/wiki/patchbot>`_ for more information about its features and limitations.
+See :trac:`wiki/patchbot` for more information about its features and limitations.
 Make sure that you look at the log, especially if the patch buildbot did not give you the green blob.